Former NBA player Damon Jones first to plead guilty in pair of federal gambling cases

 Jones, 49, was among three people charged in both indictments, one of which focused on poker schemes in which wealthy victims were allegedly lured to play in rigged games against athletes.
 The other focuses on sports betting, accusing the former Cleveland Cavaliers guard of using inside information to place bets.

+In total, Jones pleaded guilty to two counts of wire fraud conspiracy Tuesday.
+Federal prosecutors said the losses from both cases amounted to more than $10 million.

-Reading from a prepared statement Tuesday inside Brooklyn federal court in the first of two plea deals, Jones acknowledged he used "insider information" he obtained from the relationships he made during his time as a player, the Associated Press reported.
+Reading from a prepared statement inside Brooklyn federal court in the first of two hearings, Jones acknowledged he used "insider information" he obtained from the relationships he made during his time as a player, The Associated Press reported.

-He apologized to his family, colleagues and the National Basketball League as part of his statement.
+He apologized to his family, colleagues and the NBA as part of his statement.

 CBS News has reached out to his attorney for comment.

 Prosecutors have not indicated that pleas are expected for other defendants in the sports betting cases.
-On Monday, Miami Heat player Terry Rozier who pleaded not guilty to charges of conspiracy to commit wire fraud and conspiracy to commit money laundering, appeared in court for a motion to dismiss his case.
+Terry Rozier, who was released by the Miami Heat earlier this month, and who pleaded not guilty to charges of conspiracy to commit wire fraud and conspiracy to commit money laundering, appeared in court on Monday for a motion to dismiss his case.

 Instead, federal prosecutors said during the hearing that they intend to bring additional charges – including bribery and wire fraud – against the NBA star by mid-May.